mrjackyliang/homebridge-adt-pulse/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+### Before requesting a feature, check all boxes:
+- [ ] DOES NOT relate to the Z-Wave platform
+- [ ] DOES NOT relate to anything other than ADT Pulse

+Please check both boxes like this `[x]`.
+If they are not checked, the feature request will be closed without an official reply.

 ### Is your feature request related to a problem?
 Please describe.
 A clear and concise description of what the problem is.
 For example, I'm always frustrated when [...]